 PIES in Older Adults

-Physical (P):
+Physical (P)

-- Falls prevention, sensory changes, long-term conditions.
+Falls prevention, sensory changes and long-term conditions.

-Intellectual (I):
+Intellectual (I)

-- Cognitive decline, dementia, reduced concentration.
+Cognitive decline, dementia and reduced concentration.

-Emotional (E):
+Emotional (E)

-Social (S):
+Social (S)

-- Loneliness, reduced mobility leading to isolation.
+Loneliness and reduced mobility leading to isolation.

 Case Study: How PIES Improves a Person’s Care Plan